Bioanalytical Systems (BASI) & The Competition Critical Comparison

 |-4.50%

-This table compares Bioanalytical Systems and its rivals revenue, earnings per share and valuation.
+This table compares Bioanalytical Systems and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue